Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Albalonian

 This people, forged by centuries of war and incessant battles, lives in a state of perpetual change of authority and fratricidal struggles.
 Here, each individual learns to wield a weapon from a young age, growing up in a culture where survival and strength dominate everything.

+A militarized people with a centuries-long history of warfare, the Albalonians are fiercely dedicated to combat and tactics.
+Their society prioritizes physical strength, endurance, and defensive abilities, making them skilled fighters and strategic thinkers.
+Albalonians are deeply rooted in tradition and loyalty, often choosing lives of service and protection for their communities.
+They are natural leaders on the battlefield, known for their strong negotiation skills and unyielding tenacity.

 Skills: Melee, Tactical, Endurance, Defense, Athletics, Brawl, Craftsmanship, Negotiation.
 Strong attributes: ?.